RitaDee/enumerable/README.md

 ## ⭐️ Show your support <a name="support"></a>

-[Victor Chiemerie](https://github.com/Victor-chiemerie) has been of tremendous help so far.
 - Give a ⭐️ if you like this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>